TV Tropes Needs Your Help

 - Disproportionate Retribution: Margo's revenge on Lacey, especially considering the reason for her revenge turned out to be baseless.

-- Expy: Q is essentially Miles from Looking for Alaska, and Margo has a fair bit in common with the titular character of the same book.
+- Expy: Q is essentially Miles from Looking for Alaska, except a little less awkward and more socially experienced.
+Margo has a fair bit in common with the titular character of the same book.

 - Going Commando: The boys all make a deal to do this at graduation.
-(Not just a lack of underwear, but nothing but the gown.)
+(Not just a lack of underwear, but nothing but the gown).
+This becomes a problem when they end up rushing off on the road trip to Agloe wearing only their gowns

 - Hidden Depths: Margo and Lacey.
 This whole book was about making an effort to get to really know someone.